 Cognitive behavioural therapy is one therapeutic intervention that can help with alcohol dependency.
 Getting to the underlying issues that lead to the use and dependency of alcohol is important for treatment.
 Replacing negative patterns of thinking can help individuals start to replace those negative patterns with healthy, positive thought patterns.
 At this point, addressing alcohol as a coping mechanism can begin.

 Dependent on the reasons for implementing alcohol dependency as a coping mechanism, addressing underlying issues can be helped by CBT.
-Whether underlying issues are the result of anxiety, a lack of social skills, or a lack of impulse control, these concerns can all be addressed through interventions related to cognitive behavioral therapy.
+Whether underlying issues are the result of anxiety, a lack of social skills, or a lack of impulse control, these concerns can all be addressed through interventions related to cognitive behavioural therapy.
 Exposing individuals to uncomfortable feelings, slowly and systemically while lowering the uncomfortable feelings can help build resilience.

 Group counselling is another therapeutic intervention that can be useful in treating alcohol dependency.
 With the initiation of alcohol consumption having ties to social integration, including a social aspect of treatment may help individuals decrease social isolation while fighting to stop ineffective coping mechanisms.
 Also, group therapy allows individuals to find common ground to what has led to their alcohol dependency problems.